Business LoansBusiness lines of credit

 • Annual fee: $0 to $695

-• Late or returned payment fee: Up to $40 or 2.99% of any past due amount, whichever is greater
+• Late or returned payment fee: Varies; may be up to $40 or 2.99% of any past due amount, whichever is greater

-• Cash advance fee: Up to $15 or 5% of the transaction total, whichever is greater.
+• Cash advance fee: Varies; may be $5 to $15 or 3% to 5% of the transaction total, whichever is greater.

 Interest

-The annual percentage rate (APR) on a business credit card can typically range from 13% to 25% on average.
+The annual percentage rate (APR) on a business credit card can typically range from 13% to 25%, on average.
 However, some cards offer an introductory 0% APR, which lets you use your card interest-free for a certain time period (often up to 18 months).
-Just be careful to put aside enough to pay off your full balance at the end of the introductory term to avoid hefty interest charges.
+Just be careful to put aside enough to pay your balance in full before the end of the introductory term to avoid hefty interest charges.

 Credit limits

 Your credit limit will be determined by the lender based on your credit score, business history and cash flow, among other criteria.
-If you build a consistent history of responsible card usage, you may be able to request a credit limit increase with time.
+If you build a consistent history of responsible card usage, you may be able to request a credit limit increase after some time.

 Pros and cons of a business credit card